jordipons/musicnn/README.md

 ~~~~
 ![Taggram](./images/taggram.png "Taggram")

-The analyzed music clips are included in the `./audio/` folder of this repository.
+The above analyzed music clips are included in the `./audio/` folder of this repository.

 You can listen to those and evaluate `musicnn` yourself!